 Visibility into the progress of your project facilitates the day-to-day management of tracking results and addressing any challenges.
 Dashboards show your project's progress at a glance.

 Looking to set up your projects for success?
 Talk to Minitab >

 Achieving the efficiency, consistency and visibility needed to successfully manage projects is a common challenge we hear from our customers.
-Companion was created to tackle these issues head-on based on our customer feedback.
-For executives, managers and stakeholders, Companion delivers unprecedented and unparalleled insight into the progress, performance and bottom-line impact of the organization’s entire quality initiative, or any individual piece of it.
+Engage was created to tackle these issues head-on based on our customer feedback.
+For executives, managers and stakeholders, Engage delivers unprecedented and unparalleled insight into the progress, performance and bottom-line impact of the organization’s entire quality initiative, or any individual piece of it.